wkhere/stackless/Doc/distutils/apiref.rst

    * ``irix64-6.2``

    For non-POSIX platforms, currently just returns ``sys.platform``.

+   For Mac OS X systems the OS version reflects the minimal version on which binaries will run (that is, the value of ``MACOSX_DEPLOYMENT_TARGET`` during the build of Python), not the OS version of the current system.

+   For universal binary builds on Mac OS X the architecture value reflects the univeral binary status instead of the architecture of the current processor.
+For 32-bit universal binaries the architecture is ``fat``, for 64-bit universal binaries the architecture is ``fat64``, and for 4-way universal binaries the architecture is ``universal``.

+   Examples of returned values on Mac OS X:

+   * ``macosx-10.3-ppc``

+   * ``macosx-10.3-fat``

+   * ``macosx-10.5-universal``

    .. % XXX isn't this also provided by some other non-distutils module?